 Writers are creative people.
 We’re inspired to imagine entire worlds and stories.
 But getting the story written takes a lot of work.

-The Writer’s Notebook: Guided Journal to Plan Your Story will help you keep your story organized.
+The Writer’s Notebook: Guided Journal to Plan Your Story is for new and experienced writers alike, and will help you keep your story organized.
 It has lots of blank pages for your notes, but also guidance to work out your plot and character motivations.
 It even has a section for publishing goals and tracking your word count.

 Get your digital interactive PDF here.
 It can be used with PDF annotation apps like Xodo or GoodNotes.
 You’ll be able to write directly onto it, draw, insert pictures, and more.

 Just what every writer needs, […] an ideal tool for any writer.Reader’s Favorite